Otaviano Canuto

 Otaviano Canuto dos Santos Filho (born 5 January 1956) is a Brazilian economist.
-He is the executive director at the executive board of directors of the World Bank Group and its affiliates, the same position he held from 2004 to 2007.
-He previously served as executive director at the Board of the International Monetary Fund (IMF) for Brazil, Cabo Verde, Dominican Republic, Ecuador, Guyana, Haiti, Nicaragua, Panama, Suriname, Timor Leste and Trinidad and Tobago, as vice-president and Head of the Poverty Reduction and Economic Management (PREM) and as Senior Adviser on BRICS Economies at The World Bank, and as the State Secretary for International Affairs at the Ministry of Finance of Brazil (2002 - 2003).
+He is the executive director of the executive board of directors of the World Bank Group and its affiliates, the same position he held from 2004 to 2007.

+He previously served as executive director of the board of the International Monetary Fund (IMF) for Brazil, Cabo Verde, Dominican Republic, Ecuador, Guyana, Haiti, Nicaragua, Panama, Suriname, Timor Leste and Trinidad and Tobago; vice-president and head of the Poverty Reduction and Economic Management (PREM); senior adviser on BRICS economies at the World Bank; and state secretary for international affairs at the Ministry of Finance of Brazil (2002–2003).

 Education

 Canuto obtained a bachelor's degree in economics from the Federal University of Sergipe, Brazil, where he studied from 1973 to 1976.
-He proceeded to earn a Master of Arts in economics at Concordia University, Montreal, P.Q, Canada in 1979 to 1981.
-Canuto earned a PhD in economics at the University of Campinas (UNICAMP), Campinas-SP, Brazil, where he studied from 1986 to 1991.
+He earned a Master of Arts in economics at Concordia University, Montreal, P.Q, Canada in 1979 to 1981.
+He earned a PhD in economics at the University of Campinas (UNICAMP), Campinas-SP, Brazil, where he studied from 1986 to 1991.